CODERTG2/LegalAI/README.md

     -   Contextual News Articles
 -   **Semantic Intelligence**: Utilizes advanced `SentenceTransformer` embeddings to understand the *meaning* behind queries, ensuring high-quality retrieval beyond simple keyword matching.
 -   **RAG Architecture**: Retrieves the most relevant legal chunks and feeds them into a Large Language Model (Llama 3.3 via Groq) to generate grounded, citation-backed responses.
+-   **Graph RAG**: Enhances retrieval precision by traversing domain-specific **Knowledge Graphs** (using GLiNER for entity recognition) to prioritize document chunks that share relevant entities with the user's query.
 -   **Verification Guardrails**: Implements a robust verification system using both vector similarity thresholds and a secondary LLM verification step to ensure relevance and reduce hallucinations.
 -   **MCP-First Design**: Leveraging the Model Context Protocol allows for modular tool exposure, easy extensibility, and standardized client-server communication.